DOCK-PI3/EmulationStation/README.md

-Es EmulationStation
+Le EmulationStation
 ================

-This is a localized fork (currently spanish in progres) of MasOS EmulationStation fork.
+This is a localized fork (currently French only) of Retropie's EmulationStation fork.

-Inspired by similar work on the recalbox fork and retropie fork.
+Inspired by similar work on the recalbox fork.